-In connection with our initial public offering (our "IPO"), we entered into a director nomination agreement (as further amended and restated, the "Director Nomination Agreement") with GTCR.
-The Director Nomination Agreement provides GTCR the right to nominate to the Board a number of designees equal to at least: (i) 100% of the total number of directors comprising the Board, so long as GTCR beneficially owns shares of Class A common stock and Class B common stock representing at least 40% of the total amount of shares of Class A common stock and Class B common stock it owned as of the date of the IPO, (ii) 40% of the total number of directors, in the event that GTCR beneficially owns shares of Class A common stock and Class B common stock representing at least 30% but less than 40% of the total amount of shares of Class A common stock and Class B common stock in the date of the IPO, (iii) 30% of the total number of directors, in the event that GTCR beneficially owns shares of Class A common stock and Class B common stock representing at least 20% but less than 30% of the total amount of shares of Class A common stock and Class B common stock representing at least 20% of the total number of directors, in the event that GTCR beneficially owns shares of Class A common stock it owned as of the date of the IPO, (iv) 20% of the total number of directors, in the event that GTCR beneficially owns shares of Class B common stock and Class B common stock representing at least 10% but less than 20% of the total amount of shares of Class A common stock and Class B common stock it owned as of the date of the IPO and

-(v) one director, in the event that GTCR beneficially owns shares of Class A common stock and Class B common stock representing at least 5% of the total amount of shares of Class A common stock and Class B common stock it owned as of the date of the IPO.
-In each case, GTCR's nominees must comply with applicable law and satisfy any applicable stock exchange rules.
+In connection with our initial public offering (our "IPO"), we entered into a director nomination agreement (as further amended and restated, the "Director Nomination Agreement") with MLSH 1, MLSH 2 and GTCR.
+The Director Nomination Agreement provides GTCR the right to nominate to the Board a number of designees equal to at least: (i) 100% of the total number of directors comprising the Board, so long as GTCR beneficially owns shares of Class A common stock and Class B common stock representing at least 40% of the total amount of shares of Class A common stock and Class B common stock representing at least 30% but less than 40% of the total amount of shares of Class A common stock and Class B common stock representing at least 30% but less than 40% of the total amount of shares of Class A common stock and Class B common stock representing at least 20% but less than 40% of the total amount of shares of Class A common stock and Class B common stock representing at least 20% but less than 30% of the total amount of shares of Class A common stock and Class B common stock representing at least 20% but less than 30% of the total amount of shares of Class A common stock and Class B common stock representing at least 20% but less than 30% of the total amount of shares of Class A common stock and Class B common stock representing at least 20% but less than 20% of the total amount of shares of Class A common stock and Class B common stock representing at least 10% but less than 20% of the total amount of shares of Class A common stock and Class B common stock representing at least 10% but less than 20% of the total amount of shares of Class A common stock and Class B common stock representing at least 10% but less than 20% of the total amount of shares of Class A common stock and Class B common stock representing at least 10% but less than 20% of the total amount of shares of Class A common stock and Class B common stock representing at least 10% but less than 20% of the total amount of shares of Class A common stock and nominees must comply with applicable law and satisfy any applicable stock exchange rules.
 In addition, GTCR shall be entitled to designate the replacement for any of its Board designees whose Board service terminates prior to the end of the director's term, regardless of GTCR's beneficial ownership at that time.
 GTCR shall also have the right to have its designees participate on committees of the Board proportionate to its voting power, subject to compliance with applicable law and stock exchange rules regarding the independence of such committees.
 The Director Nomination Agreement also prohibits us from increasing or decreasing the size of the Board without the prior written consent of GTCR.
-The Director Nomination Agreement will automatically terminate at such time as GTCR beneficially owns less than 5% of the shares of Class A and Class B common stock it beneficially owned as of the date of the IPO
+The Director Nomination Agreement will automatically terminate at such time as GTCR beneficially owns less than 5% of the shares of Class A and Class B common stock it beneficially owned as of the date of the IPO.

-Two of the four director nominees for election at the Annual Meeting (Messrs.
-Daverman and Mihas) were nominated by GTCR pursuant to the Director Nomination Agreement.
+One of the four director nominees for election at the Annual Meeting (Mr. Cunningham) was nominated by GTCR pursuant to the Director Nomination Agreement.